PlanTL-INTELCOMP/DBimport/README.md

 In order to import the S2 data you need to run the `importSScholar.py` script with one or several of the following options

    * resetDB: If activated, the database will be reset and the schema will be regenerated
    * importData: Import author and paper metadata
    * importCitations: import citation data
    * importAuthorship: Fill in a paper vs author table
    * importEntities: Fill in a paper vs entity table
    * lemmatize: lemmatize database
-    * lemmas_query', type=str, dest='lemmas_query', help='Query for DB elements to lemmatize')
+   * lemmas_query: Use this flag followed by an SQL query to select the paper abstracts that will be lemmatized E.g.: >> python importSScholar.py --lemmatize --lemmas_query "DBLP=1 and LEMAS is NULL"